 - Age.
 Your risk of metabolic syndrome increases with age.

-- Race.
-In the United States, Mexican-Americans appear to be at the greatest risk of developing metabolic syndrome.
+- Ethnicity.
+In the United States, Hispanics — especially Hispanic women — appear to be at the greatest risk of developing metabolic syndrome.
+The reasons for this are not entirely clear.

 - Obesity.
 Carrying too much weight, especially in your abdomen, increases your risk of metabolic syndrome.